 - We are responsible for finding 10% of the cost of all capital projects (new building, alarm systems, etc.).

 - We do not have responsibility for the school’s day to day management – this belongs to the Head Teacher

 - We have no responsibility for the allocation of staff to classes

 - We are not responsible for pupil discipline unless the Head Teacher decides to exclude a pupil for more than 5 days in which case we must review and agree the decision.

 - We are not responsible for staff performance management or discipline unless the Head Teacher takes formal proceedings in which case we must formally consider this.

 How do I raise a concern about the school and how are the governors involved?

-Most of what we do is on the public record and the minutes are published and displayed on the school website.
-Occasionally, matters referring to individuals (staff or students) need to be kept confidential.
+Most of what we do is on the public record and the minutes are available below.
+Matters referring to individuals (staff or students) are kept confidential.

 If you have any questions about the work of the governors please do approach us, parent governors in particular have a responsibility for this.